BytePane

 When to Use Each: Decision Guide

-You can quickly prototype and test CSS layouts using our code formatting tools to keep your stylesheets clean.
+You can quickly prototype and test CSS layouts using the CSS Formatter to keep stylesheets readable and the CSS Minifier before shipping production assets.
 For color values in your layouts, check our guide on CSS color formats.

 Combining Grid and Flexbox